kelseykap/kelseykap.github.io/index.md

 * * *

 ## Research
-I am a Research Assistant at VIMS Lab.
-My research interests include using Computer Vision and Deep Learning for sea ice analysis and I am currently developing an algorithm to automatically derive drift and deformation products of sea ice.
+I am currently a Research Assistant at VIMS Lab at the University of Delaware.
+My research interests include using Computer Vision and Deep Learning for sea ice analysis and at the present moment I am busy with the development of an algorithm to automatically derive drift and deformation products of sea ice.

 * * *